 Good value + (purchase price < market price) = frugal purchase

-For me, a key component between cheap and frugal is value.
+A key component of the difference between cheap and frugal is value.
 It’s not necessarily quality—which is certainly nice, but quality can be neither frugal nor cheap.
 A frugal purchase, or good value purchase, is derived from the price you pay relative to its market value.
 It should also be of significant use to you: not destined to wind up in a landfill anytime soon.
 In sum, a low purchase price compared to market price added to high, lasting usefulness to you—defines frugality.

 Fancy stuff and expensive hobbies